-Generation of natural values
+Generation of nature values

-A landowner can generate natural values in two ways, either by implementing offset measures or by the avoided loss offset, which means conserving permanently a site representing a threatened habitat type that is representative in terms of its natural state.
-Stages 2 and 3 do not apply to the avoided loss offset, but the Centre for Economic Development, Transport and the Environment gives a statement on the natural values to be generated and their quality directly.
+A landowner can generate nature values in two ways, either by implementing offset measures or by the avoided loss offset, which means conserving permanently a site representing a threatened habitat type that is representative in terms of its natural state.
+Stages 2 and 3 do not apply to the avoided loss offset, but the Centre for Economic Development, Transport and the Environment gives a statement on the nature values to be generated and their quality directly.

 1. Identification of habitat types in land areas